Department:School of Education & Social Care

 Areas of Expertise: Education and teaching

-Niki leads the new MA Student Affairs in Higher Education course.
+Niki leads the MA Student Affairs in Higher Education course.
 Her main research interest is intercultural identity negotiation during university study abroad.

 Niki served as a student affairs professional at Leiden University College, the University of Connecticut, and Cornell University.
 While at LUC, Cambridge, and UConn, Niki taught modules on diversity, inclusive education, and student development, respectively.
 She facilitates diversity simulations and is a Qualified Administrator of the Intercultural Development Inventory, which measures intercultural sensitivity.

 Niki is very much interested in the impact that higher education has on student development, particularly in terms of identities (social, academic, and professional) and in the context of the study abroad setting.
 She concentrates mainly on individuals from underrepresented backgrounds, taking a critical social justice focus to foster positive change in their higher education experience.

-Niki teaches on the modules in the MA Student Affairs in Higher Education course, as well as modules in the MA Education and MA Early Childhood Education, MA Special Educational Needs and Disability, and MA Higher Education.
+Niki teaches on the MA Student Affairs in Higher Education course, as well as modules in the MA Education and MA Early Childhood Education, MA Special Educational Needs and Disability, and MA Higher Education.

-Sol, N., in press.
+Sol, N., 2017.
 Fostering intercultural identity during study abroad to strengthen intercultural competence.
 In: L. Leavitt, S. Wisdom and K. Leavitt, eds., Cultural awareness and competency development in higher education.
-Hershey, PA: IGI Global.
+Hershey, PA: IGI Global. pp.325-345.

 Sol, N., McAdam-Donegan, L., and Intolubbe-Chmil, L., 2016.
 Supporting non-traditional students in their abroad experiences.
 Conference presentation: Forum on Education Abroad’s 12th Annual Conference: Navigating the Intersections: The Cultures of Education Abroad.
 Atlanta, GA, USA, 6-8 April, 2016.